New Jersey Route 94: History

 Through Vernon, what is now Route 94 was designated as the Vernon Turnpike, which was legislated to run from the Paterson-Hamburg Turnpike to the New York state line.
 It was abandoned by 1828.

-In the 1927 renumbering of state highways, Route 8 was defined to run along present-day Route 94 from Route 6 (current US 46) at the Delaware Bridge north to Columbia before turning northeast to Route 31 (now U.S. Route 206) in Newton.
+In the 1927 renumbering of state highways, Route 8 was defined to run along present-day Route 94 from Route 6 (current US 46) at the Delaware Bridge north to Columbia before turning northeast to Route 31 (now US 206) in Newton.
 Past Newton, Route 31 continued northeast to the New York state line (current US 206 north of here was Route S31).
-In the original version of the renumbering bill, Route 31 was to reach the border via Sussex, incorporating pre-1927 Route 8 (now Route 284) from Sussex to the state line.
-However, in the final version, Route 31 ran via Hamburg, using the same alignment as a planned spur of pre-1927 Route 8 from Lafayette to North Church.
+In the original version of the renumbering bill, Route 31 was to reach the state line via Sussex, incorporating pre-1927 Route 8 (now Route 284) from Sussex to the New York state line.
+However, in the final version, Route 31 ran via Hamburg, using the same alignment as a planned spur of pre-1927 Route 8 from Lafayette Township to North Church.
 Route 8 was eventually taken over by the state.
 On the other hand, by 1949, only one section of Route 31 north of the Route S31 split had been taken between North Church to Hamburg.

 In the 1953 renumbering, Route 8 was renumbered to Route 94, which was extended northeast past Newton along former Route 31 to the New York state line, matching NY 94 across the border.
 It was initially only marked south of Hamburg, as none of the route north of Hamburg was state-maintained.
 Originally, Route 94 began at the now razed Delaware Bridge, where US 46 would cross into Pennsylvania.
 Route 94 would wind right and north-east a few to Columbia, where it joined its current route.
 In December 1953, both the Portland–Columbia Toll Bridge and Delaware Water Gap Toll Bridge opened.
 That year a section of Old Mine Road was rebuilt and aligned as a four lane freeway between Columbia and the Delaware Water Gap Toll Bridge.